SmartwizzGit/ChiP/README.md

 # ChiP
-A demo website for an Investment Banking firm, ChiP
+Challenge: A demo website for an Investment Banking firm, ChiP Without bootstrap.